instruqt/nodespeed-ide/README.md

 # nodeSpeed IDE
 nodeSpeed IDE is a server for providing hosted version of the popular code editor [Brackets](http://brackets.io/).

-ndoeSpeed IDE is initially based on the [Brackets Server](https://github.com/rabchev/brackets-server) project.
+nodeSpeed IDE is initially based on the [Brackets Server](https://github.com/rabchev/brackets-server) project.
 Thanks to [Boyan Rabchev](https://github.com/rabchev) for starting this project.
 As it is no longer being actively maintained, we have decided to launch our fork as a project with a new name.

 nodeSpeed IDE uses a node.js Express server and includes an implementation of [xterm.js](https://github.com/sourcelair/xterm.js/) toprovide browser based terminal access.